-Home » Business Email Etiquette Blog » How to Handle Unasked for Business Texts and IMs
+Home » Business Email Etiquette Articles » How to Handle Unasked for Business Texts and IMs

 How to Handle Unasked for Business Texts and IMs

-Is it safe to assume that because everyone now has a smartphone and the ability to text that you can do so whenever you like?
-A site visitor noted that texting was now part of business and that texting is expected.
+Is it safe to assume that, because almost everyone now has a smartphone and the ability to text, you can do so whenever you like?
+One site visitor commented that texting is now part of business and is expected as a result.
+So basically, live with it.

-Other inquiries I’ve received were about how to handle unasked texts and instant messages.
+Other inquiries I’ve received were about how to handle unsolicited texts and instant messages.
 Here is an example that is indicative of several that I received:

 Why do some assume that just because they text their family and friends at a whim that they can do so with me?
 This person is a business-only contact, and I don’t appreciate getting a text when I am having dinner with my family!
 How should I handle this person?